 A fully detailed discussion will take place between you and Ravelin when establishing a Data Protection Agreement (DPA) as part of your contract.
 Some introductory information is provided below, however bear in mind that the contents of this GDPR guide do not constitute legal advice and are provided for general information purposes only.
 If you require specific legal advice you should contact your company’s legal counsel.

 In the context of GDPR, Ravelin is the data processor responsible for processing personal data on behalf of Ravelin’s clients, who are the data controllers.
 However, depending on the solution in question, Ravelin’s GDPR position might change.

-Ravelin’s GDPR position for the Connect product remains the same throughout the entire processing period.
+Ravelin’s GDPR position for Connect remains the same throughout the entire processing period.
 Ravelin is the data processor and the client is the data controller.

-Ravelin’s GDPR position for Detect changes during the processing period.
+Ravelin’s GDPR position for payment fraud changes during the processing period.